Reconstructing Tornadoes in 3D with Gaussian Splatting: Discussion and Further Work

 \section{Discussion and Further Work}

-From our results, we found a viable but flawed vanilla 3DGS pipeline to produce 3D tornado models.
-The original reconstruction prior to visual editing included many `floaters'.
+From our results, we found a viable but flawed vanilla 3DGS pipeline to produce 3D idealized tornado models.
+The original reconstruction, before visual editing, included many floaters.
 We will discuss such errors and later suggest future directions to improve reconstruction quality.